microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/docs/Exercise_02/Exercise02.md

 ![LLMOps Workshop](images/lab2grab4.png)

-###### 2.1) Flow overview
+###### 1.1) Flow overview

 The first node, `modify_query_with_history`, produces a search query using the user's question and their previous interactions.
 Next, in the `lookup` node, the flow uses the vector index to conduct a search within a vector store, which is where the RAG pattern retrieval step takes place.
 Following the search process, the `generate_prompt_context` node consolidates the results into a string.
 This string then serves as input for the `Prompt_variants` node, which formulates various prompts.
 Finally, these prompts are used to generate the user's answer in the `chat_with_context` node.

-###### 2.2) Search index
+###### 1.2) Search index

 Before you can start running your flow, a crucial step is to establish the search index for the Retrieval stage.
 This search index will be provided by the Azure AI Search service.

-The AI Search service was originally created in the **Setup** section of this lab.
+The AI Search service was originally created in the **Setup** section of this exercise.
 If you have not yet created the Search service, you will need to set one up as explained below.
 With the search service created, you can now proceed to create the index.

 In our case, we will create a **Vector index**.
 To do this, you just need to go back to the project in the **AI Studio**, select the **Indexes** option, and then click on the **New index** button.

 ![LLMOps Workshop](images/lab2grab5.png)

-At the `Source data` stage, select the `Upload files` option and upload the PDF `files/surface-pro-4-user-guide-EN.pdf` to the data folder of this lab, as shown in the next screen and click **Next**.
+At the `Source data` stage, select the `Upload files` option and upload the PDF `files/surface-pro-4-user-guide-EN.pdf` to the data folder of this exercis, as shown in the next screen and click **Next**.

 ![LLMOps Workshop](images/lab2grab6.png)